 Oliver Boyd-Barrett (Emeritus, Bowling Green State University, Ohio) thinks that warnings about the threat posed by Iran are Fake News.

 Paddy Hillyard (formerly Queen’s University Belfast) wrote a ludicrous article recommending that the word ‘terrorism’ be dropped because governments’ response to terror is insufficiently distinguishable from the terror itself.

 Patrick Barrett (University of Wisconsin) keeps a low profile but this link demonstrates that he shows movies which demonise Israel in his faculty cinema.

-We already met Paul McKeigue (University of Edinburgh) as a colleague of Miller on SPM which spread the lie that the White Helmets fabricated video evidence of attacks by Assad.
+We already met Paul McKeigue (University of Edinburgh) as a colleague of Miller on WGSPM which spread the lie that the White Helmets fabricated video evidence of attacks by Assad.
 The Times (26 March 2021) had this revelation about him:

 Paul O’Connell (SOAS) tried to stop the Israel Ambassador speaking at SOAS: